 To edit a device, click on a device row.
 The Device Details dialog opens.

-To upload a list of device Serial numbers and your Custom Fields, select ‘Import’ on the Devices tab.
-A CSV template is also available for download on the resulting Import screen:
+To upload a list of device Serial numbers and your Custom Fields:

 - Column names are case sensitive.

-You can also Export a list of the devices in your GroundControl account from the Devices tab.
+To export a list of the devices in your GroundControl account, in the Devices tab, click Export.